 Pupils transported in a school bus shall be under the authority of and be responsible directly to the driver of the bus.
 Continued disorderly conduct, or persistent refusal to submit to the authority of the driver shall be sufficient reason for refusing transportation to any pupil.
 The driver of any school bus shall be held responsible for the order and conduct of the pupils transported.
-Whenever a school bus stops at a point where traffic is not controlled by a flagman or a clearly visible electrical or mechanical signal to discharge pupils who must cross the street or highway in front of the bus, except that when, because of local laws regulating traffic, passengers discharged from a bus cannot cross the street or highway in front of the bus but must cross behind the bus, they may do so.
-In either case, also, the driver of the bus shall not permit the pupils to cross the street or highway until they may do so safely, and shall, if necessary, escort such passengers across the street or highway.
+Whenever a school bus stops at a point where traffic is not controlled by a flagman or a clearly visible electrical or mechanical signal to discharge pupils who must cross the street or highway in front of the bus, except that when, because of local laws regulating traffic, passengers discharged from a bus cannot cross the street or highway in front of the bus but must cross the street or highway until they may do so safely, and shall, if necessary, escort such passengers across the street or highway.
 The following rules are recommended: